Pranjalsolanke/Calculator/README.md

 # Calculator
-I built a functional calculator using HTML, CSS, and JavaScript.
-It was a great opportunity to improve my development skills and experiment with design.
-I'm proud of the result and excited to share it with others.
+"I built a functional calculator using HTML, CSS, and JavaScript, improving my coding skills and design experimentation.
+Proud to share the result."